Mayom, South Sudan: Later events

 On 11 April 2011 Major General Peter Gadet Yak, formerly of the SPLA and now of the "South Sudan Liberation Army", published the "Mayom Declaration".
 He denounced government by the "current corrupt gangs in Juba" and called for the government of Southern Sudan to be replaced by a national broad-base transitional government.

-On 29 December 2013, Mayom was seized by Nuer White Army militiamen, and the South Sudanese government, led by president Salva Kiir, is currently trying to take back the town.
+On 29 December 2013, Mayom was seized by Nuer White Army militiamen, and the South Sudanese government, led by president Salva Kiir, had attempted to take back the town.

+SSPM/A attacked Mayom on 22 July 2022.
+They killed the county commissioner, Chuol Gatluak Manime, and his bodyguards and burned the commissioner’s office.
+Later, they withdrew from the town to the nearby villages.

+On 30 June 2025, Mayom was recaptured by South Sudanese forces.